jmatlock/MatrixClockPlus/README.md

 This CircuitPython project will drive an RGB LED Matrix using an Adafruit Matrix Portal to show the time, weather, and other interesting information.
-Much of this project is a mashup of many of the tutorials provided by Adafruit, but there will be a lot of original ideas in here as well to make this a useful, configurable clock.
+Much of this project is a mashup of many of the tutorials provided by Adafruit, but there will be a some original ideas in here as well to make this a useful, configurable clock.

 Initially this display will just combine a clock with weather information,